2025 AHA Postdoctoral Fellowship

 Each applicant must obtain three letters of reference.
 Those providing the references must upload them into ProposalCentral by the deadline date.
 The proposal cannot be submitted without the reference reports.
 A mentor, co-mentor, department head, collaborating investigator or consultant contributing to the proposal may not serve as a referent.

 A referent is an individual familiar with the applicant’s scientific interests and abilities.
 Letters should be composed by the referent and should not originate from the applicant.
-Any appearance of substantially similar language in reference letters will be factored into the score for the Mentor and Environment, which will impact the overall score.
+Any appearance of substantially similar language in reference letters will be factored into the score for the Evaluation of the Applicant, which will impact the overall score.
 Please visit the Reference Information page for information about the referent upload process and to download a template of the Reference Report form.

 Budget